rebootl/reflectapp/client/notes.md

 * add images
   - if image locally not found, maybe on other device => WIP, test
+  - cleanup local image db on logout
+  - keep local new image and upload local stored one looses new image => RESOLVED, only happens on ffox throttled mode

+* checkbox click on label triggers event but not checkmark
+* changing text and saving deletes image comment also check url

 * pagination
 * back button for single entry view